By Tom Watson, Money Writer at Mozo

 What will I need to open a bank account?

 Once you’ve nailed down an Australian bank account which ticks all your boxes, your next step will be actually opening one.
 This is a really straightforward process which can take as little as ten minutes and which you’ll generally be able to do online or at a bank branch.
-When it comes time to opening one, you will need to have the following documents and information handy.
+When it comes time to open one, you will need to have the following documents and information handy.

 - Usually at least two forms of identification including a birth certificate, passport, visa, citizenship document or driver’s license.